ibm-cloud-docs/discovery-data/cm-analyze-data.md

     ![Facet trend heat map](images/cm-heatmap.png){: caption="Figure 2.
 Facet trend graph" caption-side="bottom"}

     The time series chart is rendered as a heat map.
-Each cell color indicates a level of correlation.
+Each cell color indicates a level of relevancy.

 1. You can click a facet to investigate it more closely.
 The facet is shown in a bar graph.